Piotr-Morawiecki/UK-catchment-properties/README.md

 ## About the repository

 This GitHub repository include codes allowing to extract and process physical parameters describing catchment properties in UK for use in rainfall-runoff modelling.
 It is based on available datasets shared by their developers - these need to be downloaded before running the codes.
-A single dataset `output\textbackslash merge\_summary.csv`, which includes values of extracted parameters assigned to each catchment.
+A single dataset `output/merge_summary.csv`, which includes values of extracted parameters assigned to each catchment.
 A detailed description of processing algorithms together with discussion of their results is available in paper "*On the development and analysis of mathematical models of catchments.
 Part 1.
 Parameter estimation of catchment properties*" [[1]](#1).
-Preprint is available inside the repository (`parameter\_estimation\_of\_catchment\_properties.pdf`).
+Preprint is available inside the repository (`parameter_estimation_of_catchment_properties.pdf`).

 Futher in this readme we describe:
 * required input datasets (and how they should be added),